 Next week, we’ll be formally introducing Incorta 5.0.
-Ahead of that launch, we wanted to introduce our new SVP, Head of Products Rich Rodgers, who joined us in November.
+Ahead of that launch, we wanted to introduce our new SVP of Product Rich Rodgers, who joined us in November.
 Rich helped see Incorta 5.0 through to completion, and as you will see, his deep experience in enterprise product management in analytics and business intelligence make him the perfect fit to take the product into the future.
 Here’s Rich:

 What led you into product management?